github/docs/content/admin/identity-and-access-management/using-saml-for-enterprise-iam/managing-team-synchronization-for-organizations-in-your-enterprise.md

 8. To disable team synchronization, under "Team synchronization", click **Disable team synchronization**.

 {% ifversion team-sync-manage-org-invites %}
-## Managing whether team synchronization can re-send invites to non-members if they are in a synced identity group and were previously an organization member removed by an organization owner
+## Managing whether team synchronization can re-send invites to non-members to organizations
+Disabling this setting will let Team Sync re-send invites to non-members if they are in a synced identity group and were previously an organization member removed by an organization owner.

 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.settings-tab %}